TheArchitect2000/zkiot-riscv-qemu-executable/README.md

 <a href="https://discord.com/invite/NQdM6JGwcs" target="_blank"><img src="https://img.shields.io/badge/discord-online-brightgreen.svg" alt="Discord"/></a>
 <a href="https://twitter.com/FidesInnova" target="_blank"><img src="https://img.shields.io/twitter/follow/nestframework.svg?style=social&label=Follow"></a>

-This guide will help you execute your C++ program on your computer or IoT device, create a proof for your execution and submit them on blockchain for verification purposes.
+This guide will help you to A) create a commitment for your C++ program and submit it on blockchain, B) execute your program and create a proof for your execution on your comuter or IoT device and submit the proof on blockchain, C) finally, verify the proof on blockchain via blockchain explorer.

-After preparing your development environment, there are three main steps: Program Commitment, Proof Generation, Proof verification.
-<b>1- Computer Execution</b><br>
-<b>2- IoT Device Execution (e.g., ESP32)</b><br>

 ## Table of Contents
 Platform 1.
 [Computer Execution (To execute on a Computer using RISC-V Emulator)](#local-execution-to-execute-on-local-computer-using-risc-v-emulator)
    - [Prerequisites](#prerequisites)
    - [Clone the Repository](#clone-the-repository)